atomjack/cmbot/README.md

 	autodj: true, // Automatically DJ if 2 spots open up.
 	snag_threshold: 10, // How many votes a song must get for the bot to add it to it's queue.
 	set_limit: 4, // How many songs each person can play before they have to step down from the decks.
 Set to false for unlimited.
+	// If either of the following are set to false, only awesome for the other.
+If both are set to false, never autobop.
+If both are set, autobop for whichever is lowest.
+	autobop_threshold_number: 5, // How many other users must awesome before the bot awesomes
+	autobop_threshold_percentage: 20, // The percentage of the room's population that must awesome before the bot awesomes
 	master_userid: 'xxx', // Who runs the bot should have extra privileges.
 Put your userid here.
 	ffa: [5], // Array of days of the week for free for all.
 Sunday = 0, Monday = 1, etc. Set to false for none.
 	ffa_text: 'It\'s Free For All Friday!
 No Queue today.', // The bot will display this when someone tries to manipulate or show the queue on an FFA day.